 Fuel duties are levied on purchases of petrol, diesel and a variety of other fuels.
 They represent a significant source of revenue for government.
-In our latest forecast, we expect fuel duty to raise £28.4 billion in 2019-20.
-That would represent 3.5 per cent of all receipts and is equivalent to £1,000 per household and 1.3 per cent of national income.
+In 2019-20 fuel duty raised £28 billion.
+That represented 3.3 per cent of all receipts and was equivalent to £1,000 per household and 1.2 per cent of national income.

 Fuel duty is levied per unit of fuel purchased and is included in the price paid for petrol, diesel and other fuels used in vehicles or for heating.
 The rate depends on the type of fuel:

 - the headline rate on standard petrol and diesel has been frozen since 2011-12 at 57.95 pence per litre.
 This also applies to biodiesel and bioethanol;

 - the rate on liquefied petroleum gas is 31.61 pence per kilogram;

 - the rate on natural gas used as fuel in vehicles (e.g. biogas) is 24.70 pence per kilogram; and